kdehairy/wltile/README.md

-  list      Lists all connected outputs show      Shows detailed info for the specified output position  Position outputs help      Print this message or the help of the given subcommand(s)
+  list      Lists all connected outputs show      Shows detailed info for the specified output position  Position outputs set       Sets properties of the output to a desired value help      Print this message or the help of the given subcommand(s)

 Options: